Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Don’t Over-Indulge in Alcohol

 I was backpacking around Mexico, and during my last day in Cancun, I got talking to a fellow solo female traveler who had just finished an epic journey around South America.
-Sadly, she had a story to tell me about a night she drunk too much that didn’t exactly end well.
-For me, that was the biggest wake-up call.
-So now If I’m drinking when I’m away I remember these top things.

-- Know your limits – don’t get blackout drunk.
+- Know your limits—don’t get blackout drunk.
 If you are on a night out, maybe every other drink just have water instead.

 - Make sure to have a good base of food before you drink.
 Drinking on an empty stomach never ends well.